danielcharrua/laravel-nice-error-pages/readme.md

-**Note: This package is a fork of [laravelcollective/errors](https://github.com/LaravelCollective/errors).
-I already added tests and I plan to add more feature in the future.**
+**Note: This package is a fork of [laravelcollective/errors](https://github.com/LaravelCollective/errors).**

+Supports Laravel 6,7,8,9 🚀

 To install package use:
 ```